-Prescription Medications Before any prescription medication or treatment may be administered to any student during school hours, the North Fork Board of Education requires the student's physician/licensed prescriber and parent/guardian to complete a Medication and Treatment Authorization Form.
+Before any prescription medication or treatment may be administered to any student during school hours, the North Fork Board of Education requires the student's physician/licensed prescriber and parent/guardian to complete a Medication and Treatment Authorization Form.
 This form is to be renewed each school year.
 This document shall be kept on file in the school office.
 Prescription medication must be in the original container, labeled with the date, student's name, prescriber's name and exact dosage.
-Staff designated by the superintendent may administer prescription medication or treatment as authorized in writing on the authorization form by a physician/licensed prescriber and parent/guardian.
-All prescription medications must be stored and locked in the middle school office.
+Staff designated by the superintendent and or District Nurse may administer prescription medication or treatment as authorized in writing on the authorization form by a physician/licensed prescriber and parent/guardian.
+All prescription medications must be stored and locked in the school office.
 However, students shall be permitted to carry and use an asthma inhaler or Epi-Pen with prior written permission from parent/guardian and licensed prescriber as indicated on the Medication and Treatment Authorization form.
+All medications are to be provided by the parent/guardian and may not be transported on the bus.